getindiekit/indiekit/docs/concepts.md

 ## Post type

 A post type is used to identify a type of content based on common definitions agreed by the IndieWeb community.
+[Post type plug-ins](plugins/post-types/index.md) add support for different post types.

 Common post types include notes, articles, photos, replies and likes.
 A [full list of post types](https://indieweb.org/Category:PostType) can be found on the IndieWeb wiki.

-By default Indiekit supports creating the following post types:
+By default Indiekit supports the following post types:

 | Post type    | Functionality                                               |
 | ------------ | ----------------------------------------------------------- |